 Sculpture students in Blind High School kicked off the new school year with a Paper Tower Challenge.
 They were given fifteen sheets of paper, a roll of painter’s tape, and fifteen minutes to create the tallest structure with the most negative space.
 It was a great way to get to know each other.

-13 days ago, Blind High School
+about 1 month ago, Blind High School

 Maddie smiles while adding a paper tube to the top of a tower.
 The base of the tower has 3 tubes connected to form a tripod.